Certificiate in Radiation Protection

 Assignments undertaken for the main part of the course may also be used to demonstrate some practical competencies that could be useful in a portfolio.
 Suitability in this case should be discussed with tutors.

-The course will involve around 120 hours study depending on prior knowledge and experience.
+The course will involve a minimum of 120 hours study depending on prior knowledge and experience.
 Added to this will be the time to produce 5 assignments approx 2000 words each and suitably referenced.
-The cost of doing the course in 2011/12 is £1,400.00.
-Every student will be assigned a tutor who will be RPA accredited.
-The course in itself does not guarantee RPA accreditation but should enable successful students to produce an acceptable portfolio for RPA 2000.
+The cost of doing the course in 2014/15 is £1,600.00.
+The course in itself does not guarantee RPA/RWA accreditation but should enable successful students to produce an acceptable portfolio for RPA 2000.

-For further information, contact either Louise Carbry at the University of Strathclyde or Trevor Moseley at the University of Sheffield.
+For further information, contact SCOSH at the University of Strathclyde or Trevor Moseley at the University of Sheffield.

-Futher information on the course can be found at the Centre for Lifelong Learning website: http://www.strath.ac.uk/cll/cpd/healthsafety/radiationprotection/
+Futher information on the course can also be found at the Centre for Lifelong Learning website: http://www.strath.ac.uk/cll/cpd/healthsafety/radiationprotection/